-The bank loans received in Euro were mainly agreed at interest rate based on EURIBOR plus a surplus of 5.5 points for BGN loans - SOFIBOR plus 2 points and for RUB - fixed rate of 16 %(2011: EURIBOR plus a surplus of up to 5.5 points).
+The bank loans received in Euro were agreed at interest rate based on three-month EURIBOR plus a surplus of up to 2.8 points, six-month EURIBOR plus a surplus of up to 3 points and one-month EURIBOR plus a surplus of up to 4.902 points, and for BGN loans - one-month SOFIBOR plus a surplus of up to 3.75 points (2011: EURIBOR plus a surplus of up to 5.5 points).

 Investment-purpose loans are intended for purchase of tangible fixed assets and expanding of activities.

 The following collateral have been established in favour of the creditor banks: